Daraniel/kubernetes_test/readme.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-A sample Python FastAPI application that can be deployed with Docker or Kubernetes.
+A sample Python FastAPI application that has user management system and user inventory and can be deployed with Docker or Kubernetes.
 The repository contains an auto formatter using Black and will run the tests on pull request and push.

 ## Docker setup